artnkfv/Multiscreen_App/README.md

 ===================================

 This app displays lists of vocabulary words for the user to learn the Miwok language.
-Used in a Udacity course in the Beginning Android Nanodegree.(and lot of other upgrades ('_')
+Used in a Udacity course in the Beginning Android Nanodegree.(and lot of other upgrades ('_')) Like TabLayout,Fragments,UI changes(bottomAppBar)

 Pre-requisites
 --------------